Cyb3rC3lt/Resolver/README.md

 # Resolve Python Utility
-A simple Python utility named resolve.py to help you resolve IPs to Hostnames.
+A simple Python utility named resolve.py to help you resolve internal IPs to Hostnames.

 It can take a single IP, multiple IPs or a file of IPs.